akashyamvedant/loveaihub/replit.md

 LoveAIHub is a comprehensive AI platform that provides access to multiple AI models for image generation, video creation, chat completion, audio synthesis, and transcription.
 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and integrating with A4F.co API for AI services and Razorpay for payment processing.

+**Current Status:** Successfully migrated to standard Replit environment with production deployment on Vercel.
+OAuth authentication implemented with comprehensive error handling and debugging capabilities.

 # User Preferences

 Preferred communication style: Simple, everyday language.